3BMLabs/building.py/docs/usage.md

 Vector3.perpendicular(v1) # Vector local X and local Y perpendicular to given vector and in global Z-direction Vector3.normalise(v1) # ??
 Vector3.byTwoPoints(p1, p2) # Subtracts point1 x,y and z from point2 x,y and z
+Vector3.toPoint(v1) # Translates a Vector to a Point Vector3.toLine(v10, v20) # Returns a Line from point v10, and Point v20
 ```
 <br>